quavedev/meteor-packages/collections/README.md

 ### Publishing

-Bump the version following semver in `package.js` and run `meteor npm run generate-dts` to generate the types.
+Bump the version following semver in `package.js` and run `meteor test-packages ./` to make sure all the tests are passing.

 Then publish the package: